dotnet/fsharp/docs/index.md

 Welcome to [the F# compiler and tools repository](https://github.com/dotnet/fsharp)!
 This guide discusses the F# compiler source code and implementation from a technical point of view.

+This site also hosts [the documentation for FSharp.Compiler.Service]

 See the table of contents on the left.
 To edit these docs view and edit them here https://github.com/dotnet/fsharp/tree/main/docs.
 The public docs will be update automatically.

 ## Resources for learning